oftenzhan/OftenDeck/Boot.md

 The goal is to speed up the boot. **Warning:** Any wrong codes may require you to plug this back into your home computer and edit the SD card to properly boot.
 Be careful.
 Look at other websites to double-check that I gave you the right codes.

+UPDATE (04.04.25): I decided to leave all of the Systemcrl settings on for now.
+This is because I'm doing a lot of troubleshooting and trying out different programs.
+Internet constantly turn on and off as I'm testing out programs, trying out Bluetooth,

 ## /boot/firmware/config.txt

 - `disable_splash=1`